vossstef/tang_nano_9k_vic20_lcd/README.md

 ## Tang LEDs
 LED's so far unused.
 ## HW circuit considerations
 - PS2 keyboard has to be connected to 3.3V tolerant FPGA via level shifter to avoid damage of inputs !
 Use e.g. 2 pcs SN74LVC1G17DBVR 5V to 3V3 level shifter.
-My Keyboard has internal pull-up resistors to 5V for Clock and Data Signals so din't needed exteral ones.
+My Keyboard has internal pull-up resistors to 5V for Clock and Data Signals so didn't needed external ones.
-- Joystick interface is 3.3V tolerant for usual micro switches.
+- Joystick interface is 3.3V tolerant.
 Joystick 5V supply pin has to be left floating !
-- The FPGA pin delivering the Audio PWM to the Amplifier input need a low pass filter.
+- The FPGA pin delivering the Audio PWM to the Amplifier need a low pass filter.
 3K3 series Resistor and 47nF Capacitor to GND.
 - Tang Nano 5V output connected to Audio Amplifier and Keyboard supply.
 Tang 3V3 output to level shifter supply.

 **Pinmap Joystick Interface** <br>